Case Overview

 - Loss of vision

 If you’re experiencing vision issues after using Ozempic, follow up with your doctor.
-After seeking medical care, consider contacting an Ozempic lawyer.
+Then consider contacting an Ozempic lawyer about filing an Ozempic blindness lawsuit.

 Does Ozempic cause blurry vision?